puppetlabs-toy-chest/puppet-quest-guide/quests/hello_puppet.md

     puppet resource file /tmp/test

 Now that the file exists on the system, Puppet has more to say about it.
-The resource Puppet shows will include the first two parameter value pairs shown below as well as some information about the file's owner and when it was created and last modified.
+The resource Puppet shows includes the first two parameter value pairs shown below as well as some information about the file's owner and when it was created and last modified.

 ``` puppet
 file { '/tmp/test':